-Total Ship Systems Engineering will generally fit as part of a ten quarter program, with TSSE elective commencing in October.
-The ease of accommodating TSSE in a student's program is influenced by the student's NPS entry quarter.
+Total Ship Systems Engineering will generally fit as part of a nine quarter program, with TSSE elective commencing in October.
+The ease of accommodating TSSE in a student's program is influenced by the student's NPS entry quarter and undergraduate background and performance.
 Individuals interested in the program should explore the necessary course sequencing with the curriculum officer as early as possible.

 Young S. Shin, Professor Code ME/SG, The Mechanical Engineering Building, Room 326.
-(831) 656-2568, DSN 878-2586 e-mail: vshin@nps.navv.mil
+(831) 656-2568, DSN 878-2586 e-mail: yshin@nps.navy.mil